Programie/Website/src/main/resources/projects/doorcloser/index.md

 DoorCloser tracks opened doors and automatically closes them after a configurable time (60 seconds by default).

+The plugin also supports defining a list of door types which should be automatically closed.
+In that way, you might let the plugin only close oak doors while keeping jungle doors open all the time.

 ## Installation

 * Download the latest release and put the Jar file into your plugins folder